Human Ecology's latest: Mary and Carl Ice Hall

 Prepared by the College of Human Ecology

-This entry was posted on Friday, October 4th, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Institute of Personal Financial Planning, Kinesiology, Sensory Analysis Center.
+This article was posted on Friday, October 4, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Institute of Personal Financial Planning, Kinesiology, Sensory Analysis Center.